Brink-Software/AksWorkshop/labs/lab4-configuration/LAB.md

 kubectl describe clusterrolebindings aad-pod-identity-mic
 ```

-Let's create a `RoleBinding` for our default service account for the view `ClusterRole`, and rerun the previous command.
+Let's create a `RoleBinding` for our default service account for the view `ClusterRole`, and re-run the previous command.

 ```powershell
 kubectl create rolebinding lab4-rolebinding --serviceaccount lab4:default --clusterrole view kubectl run kubectl --image bitnami/kubectl -i --rm --restart=Never -- get po
 ```

-Cool we now have permission to view the pods, let's try and get all the pods from all the namespaces.
+Cool, we now have permission to view the pods.
+Let's try and get all the pods from all the namespaces.

 ```powershell
 kubectl run kubectl --image bitnami/kubectl -i --rm --restart=Never -- get po --all-namespaces